ealden/eventee/README.md

 bundle exec rails cucumber
 ```

 We use Cucumber for Specification by Example.
 This resides in Rails, so we can easily manage test data.

-This means that we need to build our Vite app, and then "deploy" it inside Rails, before running our acceptance tests.
+We need to build our Vite app, then "deploy" it inside Rails, before running our acceptance tests.

 ## Future